 The evening before

-Your nurse might give you a carbohydrate rich drink to have the evening before the operation.
-You might also have it on the morning of surgery.
+Your nurse might give you a carbohydrate-rich drink to have the evening before the operation.
+You might also have it the following morning.
 The drink gives you energy and can speed up your recovery.
-Your nurse will check your blood pressure, pulse and breathing rate.